 - Students need to work both individually and collaboratively to plan, devise, produce and perform drama. - A desire to develop confident presentational skills in front of a range of audiences. - Students may have access to Drama Excursions to develop their knowledge, understanding and enjoyment of live theatre and/or for assessment purposes.
-Approximate costs for Drama excursions are \$40-\$60.
-Incursions will cost less, or may be paid through subject fees.
+Approximate costs for Drama excursions are \$40-\$80.
+Incursions will cost less or may be paid through the Student Resource Scheme.